 - Computer repair and networking companies.

-For this reason, most law offices should develop a no solicitation policy.
+For this reason, most law offices should develop a no-solicitation policy.
 Or, at a minimum, all solicitations should be forwarded to a specific individual or individuals based on the good or service being offered to vet these solicitations.

 If the solicitation sounds remotely appealing, office staff also needs to understand that information regarding solicitations should only be presented to management at appropriate times — and not disrupt the day-to-day affairs of the law firm or management.